risingwavelabs/risingwave-docs-legacy/docs/deploy/tune-reserved-memory.md

 ## What is reserved memory and cache eviction policy?

-A simplified description of our memory control mechanism will help you understand these two concepts more straightforward.
+A simplified description of our memory control mechanism will help you understand these two concepts more straightforwardly.
 In simple words, RisingWave manages memory usage through a three-step process:

 1. Monitoring: The system calculates and monitors the memory usage of each component.